School Science Lessons

 1. Always use safety goggles and appropriate gloves if handling hot items or hot water.

-2. If a burn occurs, treat the effected area immediately by placing burn area under cold running water for at least 15 minutes.
+2. If a burn occurs, treat the effected area immediately by placing burn area under cold running water for at least 15 minutes, and seek medical help.

 3. Ensure an appropriate fire extinguisher is available.